ZenMagick/ZenMagick/plugins/quickEdit/Readme.txt

 - name: The property name of ZenMagick\StoreBundle\Entity\Catalog\Product
 - widget: The widget to handle the data

-NOTE: For custom database fields you also have to configure ZMProducts in order to actually read/write those columns.
+NOTE: For custom database fields you also have to configure the Products service in order to actually read/write those columns.
 This is done by setting by adding the property to the database mapping.

 Example: